-- Open a presentation which has saved annotations, as shown in Figure 1, below.
+- Open a presentation which has saved annotations.
+Navigate to the slide that contains annotations, as shown in Figure 1, below.

 Figure 1: Slide with annotations

 - Now select any of the annotations, and you will see the Ink Tools Pens contextual tab on the Ribbon, as shown in Figure 2, below.
-We selected an annotation done using the Pen tool.
+We selected annotations done with the Pen tool.